gromas/polysat/README.md

 This is the stopping point.

-It is a polynomial 3-SAT solver that uses O (n ^ 3) bytes of disk space to compute SAT / UNSAT in O (n ^ 10) time.
+It is a polynomial 3-SAT solver that uses O(n³) bytes of disk space to compute SAT / UNSAT in O (n¹⁰) time.

 Welcome to the new POLYNOMIAL World!